gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

   <p>
     The teachers described lessons they gave and things students said, but they did not <em>see</em> the practices.
-    When it came to observing actual lessons&dash;watching each other teach&mdash;they simply had no opportunity...
+    When it came to observing actual lessons&dash;watching each other teach–they simply had no opportunity...
     They had, he realized, no <em>jugyokenkyu</em>.
     Translated literally as "lesson study",
     <em>jugyokenkyu</em> is a bucket of practices that Japanese teachers use to hone their craft,